AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/feature_importances/README.md

 It was possible to compute points for each category by using questionnaires.
 Lower values in AAQ, WBSI, and DASS, and higher values in GSE indicated good results, respectively.
 In addition, some variables consisted of sub-categories.

 Patients' weights were selected to risk factors of well-being.
 Psychological variables were compared to the risk factors.
 The study aimed to identify the psychological variables which effected most to the weight changes.
 It was possible to use statitical methods (e.g., methods of correlation analysis) or use feature rankings of machine learning methods.
 Random forest and Extremely randomized trees methods can be used for computing feature rankings based on predicted outcomes.
+These models were selected to the analysis.

+The following steps were used for computing feature importances of the selected models:
+1.